adilfaisal01/SE762--Game-theory-and-Lyapunov-calculations/README.md

 - [ ] Implement policy gradient algorithm on the existing system
 - [ ] Examine how the Lyapunov theory lines up with the RL policy

+August-October:
+- [ ] Introduce sliding mode control to account for uncertainties in the payoff matrices
+- [ ] Compare the feedback linearization approach and SMC control approaches